Exploring the mystery and majesty of the Mojave Desert on K36JH-TV, YouTube and Mojave Savvy Radio Podcast.

 Sometimes you pick up tips in the darnedest of places.
-A few weeks ago we were at our veterinarian’s office to get one of our dogs his routine vaccines, and began discussing interesting local places to explore with the vet, a long-time resident of the area.
+In November 2019, we were at our veterinarian’s office to get one of our dogs his routine vaccines and began discussing interesting local places to explore with the vet, a long-time resident of the area.

 The doc asked us if we’d heard of Coyote Holes in Joshua Tree.
 He emphasized the place was not in Joshua Tree National Park itself, but four miles north of it, easily seen from Highway 62.